davetron5000/wtf-is-a-webpack/markdown/css.md

 There is a loader called the style-loader that would dynamically create a `<style>` tag in our DOM and put the CSS in there, but that's no good.
 We want the browser to load CSS separately, so it can download both the CSS *and* the JS in parallel.

 We need to tell Webpack that our CSS that gets loaded should be placed into a separate output file.
 This can be done with the [ExtractTextPlugin](https://webpack.js.org/plugins/extract-text-webpack-plugin/).
-Despite it's generic name, it appears created to solve this specific problem.
+Despite its generic name, it appears created to solve this specific problem.

 !SH yarn add extract-text-webpack-plugin  -D